dlsudatasci/dlsudatasci.github.io/_pages/programs.md

     The course materials will be delivered through our online learning management system, AnimoSpace.
   link: "/programs/DC1"
-- title: M.S. in Data Science
-  description: ''
-  link: ''
-- title: Minor in Data Science
-  link: "/programs/MDS"
-  description: 'This program aims to produce data-literate graduates by equipping
-    the students across the different disciplines with a working knowledge of statistics, probability, and computation enabling them to design and execute precise computational and inferential data analysis for their discipline.
-The minor program needs to take the following courses equivalent to 12 units of coursework to complete the minor program:  Principles of Data Science Data Visualization Data Mining and Statistics Introduction to Machine Learning'
 header:
   title: PROGRAMS
   description: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod